Message For Our Patients About The Care Quality Commission (CQC) Report

 Who are the Care Quality Commission (CQC)? - The Care Quality Commission (CQC) is the independent regulator of health and care services in England and all GP Practices are subject to checks as part of their inspection process.

-The surgery is rated as "Requiring Improvement" - what does this mean? - The CQC inspected the Practice on 23rd August 2016.
-The report on their findings was published on 11th January 2017 and it identifies some areas where we need to make improvements to the services we provide.
-We are committed to making these improvements for our patients, and have already started to address some of the issues identified.
+The surgery is rated as "Requiring Improvement" - what does this mean? - The CQC inspected the Practice on 23rd August 2016 and again on 16th June 2017.
+The original report on their findings was published on 11th January 2017, with the follow up report being published on 28th July 2017.
+We remain committed to making the improvements required in the original and follow up reports; we have completed some but still have others yet to complete.

 Is the surgery closing? - No. The CQC report highlights some areas where we need to make improvements in order to deliver the best possible care and we are committed to making these improvements for our patients.